iDataist/Create-a-Plagiarism-Detector-with-SageMaker/README.md

-# Create a Plagiarism Dectetor with SageMaker
+# Create a Plagiarism Detector with SageMaker

 ## Project Overview